 Most manufacturers will provide you with an estimated replacement time.
 However, the time to replace your filter depends on a few factors:

-- Usage: Some homeowners choose to run their air purifier throughout the day — some even 24/7.
+- Usage: Some homeowners choose to run their air purifiers throughout the day — some even 24/7.
 This will also require more maintenance.
 To save your filter and energy bills, consider when you need the purifier the most.

 Further, look for the following signs that your filter needs to be replaced: